Click one of the links below or scroll down the page to see:

 References Cited In This Section

 Macy and Brown (1998) wrote that the greatest contemporary danger is apatheia – “non-suffering – the inability or refusal to experience pain; a deadening of our mind and heart.”
 Compare this to Robert Lifton’s conception of psychic numbing.
 Our current problems are so big and unprecedented, they’re hard to believe and very difficult to face; they understandably produce the desire for distraction.
-Instructors could review some of Freud’s defense mechanisms, and/or Macy & Brown’s description of several sources of repression (see Repression), or ask students to identify ways that they avoid engaging with today’s bad news.
+Instructors could review some of Freud’s defense mechanisms, and/or Macy & Brown’s description of several sources of repression, or ask students to identify ways that they avoid engaging with today’s bad news.
+Note that emotional repression can lead to feelings of alienation and isolation, along with escapist pursuits; i.e., emotion-focused coping; substance use/abuse; it also creates a positive feedback loop, the more you try to avoid suffering, the more you suffer.

 - Diverting energy towards direct involvement in solving the problems (Freudian sublimation; problem-focused coping);